email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 interview: Sarah Miro Fischer & Marie …

-film profile], the first feature from Sarah Miro Fischer, which premiered in the Panorama section of the Berlin Festival; the aforementioned Una película de miedo/A Scary Movie; and El último arrebato/The Last Rapture, from Marta Medina and Enrique López Lavigne (more details here).
+, the first feature from Sarah Miro Fischer, which premiered in Berlinale's Panorama; the aforementioned A Scary Movie; and The Last Rapture, from Marta Medina and Enrique López Lavigne (more details here).

 The Horizontes Latinos section, meanwhile, will include the world premieres of Limpia, the new film by Dominga Sotomayor, which will open the competition, and Dolores, by Maria Clara Escobar and Marcelo Gomes.
 The section will include twelve feature films not yet screened in Spain, from among all those produced totally or partially in Latin America, directed by filmmakers of Latin American origin or with Latin American communities from around the world as their framework or theme.
 The section will close with The Mysterious Gaze of the Flamingo [+see also: